Angelo Traina: Life

 His biblical studies resulted in placing a special emphasis on the Hebrew form of God's name.
 This led to him translating The Sacred Name New Testament (1950), with C. O. Dodd, the first example of a sacred name Bible.
 He went on to translate the Hebrew and Aramaic scriptures also, in The Holy Name Bible containing the Holy Name Version of the Old and New Testaments (1963).
 His translation was based on the King James Version, but "with special emphasis on the use of 'Yahweh' for the Father and 'Yahshua' for Jesus.

-A fifth edition was published in 1989 by the Scripture Research Association, based in New Jersey and founded by him.
-He was the first Bible translator to deliberately transliterate Hebrew forms of divine names.
-A number of others have followed his example in this, including Jacob O. Meyer producing the Sacred Scriptures Bethel Edition.
+The name "Yahvahshua" was created by Angelo Traina, an Italian-American Bible scholar and translator, in the mid-20th century.
+Traina was a prominent figure in the Sacred Name Movement, which sought to restore the original Hebrew names and words in the Bible.

+Traina's work, "The New Testament of our Messiah and Saviour Yahshua" (1950), conceived and introduced the name "Yahvahshua" as a way to combine the divine name "Yahvah" (YHVH) with the name "Yahshua" (Jesus).
+Since then, the name "Yahvahshua" has been adopted by some Sacred Name groups and individuals.
+This name was later adobted by Lloyd Snow and R Favitta, into an edited version of The Restoration of Original Sacred Name Bible.

+While Traina is credited with popularizing the name, it's unlikely that similar combinations of the divine name with "Yahvah" and "Yahshua" existed in earlier writings or oral traditions within the Sacred Name Movement.